 - Two arousal or reactivity symptoms

 - Two mood or cognition symptoms

-Avoidance symptoms are behavioral signs of PTSD that refer to an individual who tries to stay away from thoughts, places, or things that remind them of the traumatic event.
-This might mean they won’t go to a certain bar or city or they won’t participate in the activity they were doing when the event took place.
+Another sign of PTSD is the avoidance symptoms are behavioral signs of PTSD that refer to an individual who tries to stay away from thoughts, places, or things that remind them of the traumatic event.
+This might mean they will not go to a certain bar or city or they will not participate in the activity they were doing when the event took place.

 When the traumatic event happened at home, in the workplace, or somewhere near where they live it can lead to significant inconveniences.
 Some people may live with such severe symptoms that they rarely leave their house.

-Arousal and reactivity symptoms are another behavioral symptom of post-traumatic stress disorder.
+Additionally, arousal and reactivity symptoms are other behavioral symptoms of post-traumatic stress disorder.
 These symptoms usually show themselves as extreme episodes of anxiety, frustration, anger, or rage.
-When someone doesn’t immediately address and resolve the impact of a traumatic event, these arousal and reactivity symptoms take over as a coping mechanism.
+When someone does not immediately address and resolve the impact of a traumatic event, these arousal and reactivity symptoms take over as a coping mechanism.